logue/sf2synth.js/README.md

 ### ArrayBuffer usage

-When using File API or AWS S3 (and its compatible storage), pour the arraybuffer directly into the setup function.
+When using File API, pour the arraybuffer directly into the setup function.

 In this case, the cache cannot be used.
 You will have to implement the caching yourself if necessary.